O'Hare International Airport

 Located in Northwest Chicago approximately 17 miles from downtown, O'Hare is one of the world's largest and busiest airports.
 This complex facility is made up of three domestic terminals, one international terminal, a main parking garage and numerous parking lots.
 A light rail transit system, linking the terminals and economy parking lots, is wheelchair accessible with elevators at each stop.

 Information-Airport information booths (with high counters) can be found on the lower level of Terminals 1, 2 and 3 and on both levels of International Terminal 5.
-O'Hare's access brochure is currently out of print.
-Information for travelers with disabilities is available on the airport's website and by calling 773-686-8040.
+Information for travelers with disabilities, including a new access guide, is available on the airport's website and by calling 773-686-8040.

 Pick-Up/Drop-Off Zones-Designated loading zones with level access and curb cuts are located on the lower level adjacent to each domestic terminal and in Parking Lot D adjacent to the international terminal.
 Curbside check-in is available.
 Entrances have automatic doors.